 - You can sub apple cider vinegar with another acidic food, such as white wine vinegar, lemon or even lime if you really like limes.
 If you do limes, you should try some cilantro with it and tell me if you like that.

-This is a recipe for Paleo coleslaw and it uses carrots, red and green cabbage.
+This is a recipe for coleslaw that's Paleo and it uses carrots, red and green cabbage.
 We used our homemade Paleo mayo recipe.